Employment

 The Youth Outreach Chaperone position is a dynamic role that encompasses elements of supervision and program facilitation.
 The Youth Outreach Chaperone plays an active role in enriching the experience of participants primarily comprised of Queen’s Engineering Experience program camps (for grades 9-12) by acting as a mentor and primary contact for student participants after their day of classes ends.
 Youth Outreach Chaperones work directly with participants to ensure an enjoyable experience, actively model leadership, compassion, inclusiveness, and respect, and instill the sense of community that is Queen’s University.

 Taking direction from the Youth Outreach Chaperone Supervisor, the Youth Outreach Chaperone is responsible for the supervision and safety of all students attending campus outreach programs while in residence during evening activities, mealtimes and overnight.
-The Youth Outreach Chaperone will also take direction from the coordinating team to support activities, including planning, overseeing and setting up extra-curricular activities and assist with associated administrative tasks.
+The Youth Outreach Chaperone will also take direction from the coordinating team to support activities, including planning, overseeing and setting up extra-curricular activities and assisting with associated administrative tasks.

 MANDATORY TRAINING: